humb1e1989/COSC516-Studio-1/README.md

 - Visual enhancements through materials and animations.
 - A **bonus feature**: The ability for the ball to jump, implemented with collision detection to prevent multi-jump exploits.

-This project serves as a foundation for understanding Unity game development principles while showcasing polished functionality and interactive gameplay.

 ---

 ## **2. User Guide**